jdhao/blog_source/image_alpha_composite_pillow.md

 ---
-title: "How to Do Alpha-compositing in Pillow"
+title: "How to Do Image Alpha-compositing in Pillow"
 date: 2022-04-01T23:40:04+08:00
 markup: pandoc
 tags: [PIL]